How long do hair transplant last? Recovery and Expectations

 Don’t worry if some hairs fall out.
 This is part of the process.
 Transplanted hair may not grow much or seamlessly match the hair around it for a few months.

 How Long Does a Hair Transplant Last?
 Explanation

 Hair transplant surgery takes healthy hair follicles and transplants them to your thinning or balding areas.
 With hereditary baldness, your hair maintains the characteristics of where it was taken from, regardless of where it’s placed in the scalp.
 That’s why hair transplant surgery is the only permanent solution to hair loss.

-Since hair loss is progressive and there’s a physical limit to what can be done in a single procedure, some patients choose to have multiple procedures in order to increase their hair density.
-But that doesn’t affect the hair that was originally transplanted.
+Hair loss is progressive and there’s a physical limit to what can be done in a single procedure.
+Some patients choose to have multiple procedures in order to increase their hair density.
+It doesn’t affect the hair originally transplanted.

 Factors that decides how long hair transplant last

 Common hair restoration procedures provide natural-looking results that grow as hair normally does.
 Although clients often enjoy a high rate of successful transplants, a few factors and decisions can potentially limit results, including:

 - Choosing the right clinic and surgeon: The techniques used for hair restoration procedures have improved dramatically over the years, and top-rated clinics like Feller & Bloxham Hair Transplantation consistently achieve a large graft growth success rate.
 Unfortunately, many sub-standard clinics exist- see ourhair transplant clinic pyramid Learn thorough research online and find a surgeon who can deliver consistent and effective results.